Gluing methods for quantitative stability of optimal transport maps: Introduction

-\end{theorem} The upper bound \eqref{e:hallinmap} is the only one in this paper where there is a dependence in $d$ in the exponent, and we do not know if it possible to get rid of it.
+\end{theorem} The exponent in the upper bound \eqref{e:hallinmap} depends on $d$, and we do not know if it possible to get rid of this dependence.
 We explain in Remark \ref{r:expl} that our proof techniques could potentially handle other families of probability measures $\rho$ whose density tends to $0$ or $+\infty$ than those considered in Theorems \ref{t:explosebord} and \ref{t:hallin}.
 We chose the above statements for their simplicity and their relevance regarding applications.